Frequently Asked Questions

 22

-The Standard will influence specification criteria for buildings through mandating certain performance limits, targets and requirements to allow buildings to be classified as Net Zero Carbon.
-These limits, targets and requirements will influence system and material choices and specifications.
+The Standard can influence specification criteria for buildings through mandating certain performance limits, targets and requirements to allow buildings to be classified as Net Zero Carbon Aligned.
+These limits, targets and requirements can influence system and material choices and specifications.